metno/pyaerocom/docs/api.rst

 In pyaerocom, the underlying data object is :class:`GriddedData` and pyaerocom supports reading of such data for different file naming conventions.

-Data stored using AeroCom conventions
+Gridded data using AeroCom conventions
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
 .. automodule:: pyaerocom.io.readgridded
    :members:
    :undoc-members:

-Data stored using EMEP conventions
+Gridded data using EMEP conventions
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
 .. automodule:: pyaerocom.io.read_mscw_ctm
   :members: